_edited.png)

 Governance cadence stable and leader-owned

-Each engagement includes dashboards, owner reviews, and clarity loops so your team can operate the system independently, without long-term vendor dependency.
+Each engagement leaves behind dashboards, owner review rhythms, and clarity loops so your team can operate the system independently, without ongoing vendor dependency.

 Results Achieved